Skip to main content

 Step 6: Download Your Report

-CPAP Clarity generates PDF reports you can save, print, or share with your doctor.
+CPAP Clarity generates a comprehensive PDF report you can save, print, or share with your doctor.
+From either the dashboard or history page, click "Download Full Report".

 Try It Now, No SD Card Needed